tcaba2/CENCA_Internship/README.md

 # CENCA_Internship
-Work done as part of the Central American and Caribbean Bridge in Astrophysics Remote Undergraduate Internship
+Work done as part of the Central American and Caribbean Bridge in Astrophysics Remote Undergraduate Internship.